-The API makes it possible to connect meteo data services to pvDesign.
-If you have an API key from your provider.
-This key will then be used to create request for meteo data inside pvDesign.
+The API makes it possible to connect meteo data services to pvDesign if you have an API key from your provider.
+This key will be used to create a 'request for meteo data' button inside pvDesign.

 How to set your API key?

 Only users with the Manager role will be able to set an API key.